jwilkins88/flem-tool/README.md

 #### RAM Module

 Shows current RAM usage.
 Once again, this uses psutil.
 Should work on Windows, but I'm not going to be testing on Windows for a little while.
 This currently only shows RAM usage rounded to the nearest gigabyte.
-I did add an indicator (similar to the [clock module](#clock-module)) that shows little pips for each 1/10th of a gigabye.
-In the sample output below, I'm using 9.1GB of RAM.
+I did add an indicator (similar to the [clock module](#clock-module)) that shows little pips for each 1/9th of a gigabyte.
+In the sample output below, I'm using ~9.1GB of RAM.

 **Module Type**: RamModule